-Accrediting Association: I, Gold Seal Quality that: , atter Care Program Reviewer.
-Furthermore, I agree to fo st that I meet the requirements to serve as a bllow the review process as outlined and attest I will t maintain confidentiality of the review process.
-I will o disclose to the Children's Forum when reviewing any y application for which there is a conflict of interest.
-Printed Name of Person Completing Form Signature Review Organization Date Completed
+Accre editing Association: I, Progra , attest that I meet the requirements to serve as a Gold Seal Quality Care am Reviewer.
+Furthermore I agree to follow the review process as outlined and attest that: I will maintain confidentiality of the review process.
+I will disclose to the Children's Forum when reviewing any application for which there is a conflict of interest.
+Printed Name of Person Completing Form Signature